YousefEZ/TFL-c/README.md

 g.  **time**: Holds the time taken to reach this station.

 2. Link (struct).
 Holds the data about the link between each station.

-a.    **to_station** If it holds is -2 then the link doesn't exist. if it's -1 means the to_station (id) still needs to be found.

-b.    **time**: Holds the time it takes to travel from the station holding the link to the to_station.

-c.    **distance**: Holds the distance between the from the station holding the link and the to_station.

-d.    **line**: Holds the name of the line that this link uses.
+i.    **to_station** If it holds is -2 then the link doesn't exist. if it's -1 means the to_station (id) still needs to be found. ii.    **time**: Holds the time it takes to travel from the station holding the link to the to_station. iii.    **distance**: Holds the distance between the from the station holding the link and the to_station. iv.    **line**: Holds the name of the line that this link uses.

-e.    **destination**: Holds the name of the to_station.
-Used to fetch the to_station after all the stations have retrieved the required data.

-f.    **direction**: Direction of where the train is going (Northbound, Southbound, Eastbound, Westbound etc.)
+v.    **destination**: Holds the name of the to_station.
+Used to fetch the to_station after all the stations have retrieved the required data. vi.    **direction**: Direction of where the train is going (Northbound, Southbound, Eastbound, Westbound etc.)